Juhyung8371/AI-ML-CV-Projects/Computer Vision/Gaze Mouse/README.md

 <img src='https://raw.githubusercontent.com/Juhyung8371/AI-ML-CV-Projects/main/Computer%20Vision/Gaze%20Mouse/images/click.gif' width=700>

 I moved the mouse using my gaze and opened the file using double-blink.
+In terms of precision, I can click the Windows icon I want to click, but I can't reliably click between small characters (12pt font) in a text editor to put my cursor between characters.

 ### More Evaluation